kodosa7/mobile-restaurant-js/README.md

-## Mobile Restaurant Site
+# Mobile Restaurant Site
 A Scrimba exercise solo project.
-The goal was to create a mini site for a fiction restaurant with ability of ordering pizza, hamborgers and beer.
+The goal was to create a mini site for a fiction restaurant with ability of ordering pizza, hamburgers and beer.
 All the healthy stuff you need.

-# Requirements
+## Requirements
 - Follow the design spec (https://www.figma.com/file/Hdgwo69Dym9vVsxbuPbl0h/Mobile-Restaurant-Menu?node-id=0%3A1)
 - Render the menu options using JavaScript
 - Be able to add/remove items
 - Have a payment modal with compulsory from inputs

-# Hints
+## Hints
 - You can use an array method to iterate over the data and create HTML string for each menu item.
 - You can use a data-attribute to link a button to a menu item.
 - When an item is added to an order, you will need to push its object to an array of orders and iterate over that array to generate html string.
 - To remove an order, you will need to figure out the index of that menu item’s object in the array of orders.

-# Scrimba project id: ``co63a4397bb52f6608e43a5c3``
+## Scrimba project id: ``co63a4397bb52f6608e43a5c3``

 ## About Scrimba